Adyen/adyen-commercetools/docs/adr/0011-matching-adyen-notification.md

 Since we have introduced custom reference for refund in [v9.10.0](https://github.com/commercetools/commercetools-adyen-integration/releases/tag/v9.10.0), payment is no long able to be obtained by merchant reference as key.

-The alternative for that is the native payment `key` field.
+The alternative for that is to use `pspReference` as payment `key` field.

 ## Decision